Consistency Training with Virtual Adversarial Discrete Perturbation: Method

 \paragraph{Gradient Information}

 The white-box approaches having an access to the training model's internal states, mostly rely on the gradient vectors of the loss function with respect to the input embeddings for finding adversarial discrete noise ~\citep{ebrahimi2017hotflip}.
-However, for acquiring such gradient information, naively resorting to the linear approximation like in previous works~\citep{ebrahimi2017hotflip, michel2019evaluation, cheng2019robust} does not apply to our problem since the first-order term is zero when the label information is substituted to model's predictions~\citep{miyato2018virtual}.
-Also, employing the power iteration method like in ~\citet{miyato2018virtual} is not possible since the perturbation is discrete, \textit{i.e.} token from vocabulary.
+However, for acquiring such gradient information under the framework of consistency training as in~Eq. \ref{eq:consistency_regularization}, naively resorting to the linear approximation of the loss function with respect to the input embeddings like in previous works~\citep{ebrahimi2017hotflip, michel2019evaluation, cheng2019robust} does not hold since the first-order term from Taylor expansion is zero when the label information is substituted to model's predictions~\citep{miyato2018virtual}.

-We bypass the obstacle by simply sharpening the original examples' predictions to enable the linear approximation.
-By sharpening the predictions of the original inputs, the first-order term does not result in zero.
-This is because the modified divergence loss is not zero when $\mathbf{x'}=\mathbf{x}$ indicating the divergence is not necessarily minimum at $r=\mathbf{x'}-\mathbf{x}=0$.
-Formally, the Eq. \ref{eq:consistency_regularization} is modified to
+We bypass the obstacle by sharpening the distribution of original examples' predictions to enable the linear approximation.
+Sharpening the distribution makes high probabilities higher and lower probabilities lower while not changing their relative order.
+By sharpening the distribution of the original inputs' predictions, the first-order term does not result in zero, hence can be utilized for the approximation.
+This is because the modified divergence loss is not zero when $\mathbf{x'}=\mathbf{x}$ indicating the non-negative divergence is not necessarily minimum at $r=\mathbf{x'}-\mathbf{x}=0$ (Note that the derivative of $f(x)$ is zero when the $f(x)$ is minimum at $x$).
+The optimizing objective of Eq. \ref{eq:consistency_regularization} is modified to